Chiang Mai to Lampang: A Weekend in Thailand’s Vibrant North

 Want more advice about exploring this part of Thailand?
 Check out our guide to tours in Doi Inthanon National Park, waterfalls near Chiang Mai or the temples of Chiang Mai.

 About the author: Paula Morgan first visited Thailand in 1999 and has been returning regularly ever since.
-This year she has spent 3 months discovering what’s new.
+She is currently staying in Bangkok.
 She loves exploring its less visited spots, not just the iconic landmarks and historic temples, but the hidden alleys, family run cafes and food stalls and the small communities in the islands of the south and the lush forests and mountains of Thailand’s north.